kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ## So, why I wrote this article

-Because I’m a big fan of talking to people for validation, but the world of founders often jumps to this “user interview” step immediately.
+Because I'm a big fan of talking to people for validation, but the world of founders often jumps to this "user interview" step immediately.

 I found that there is a big missing step before founders actually talk to people.
 Many of them miss it, and some of them ignore it.

-When we founders go out to talk to users to discover whether they have “the problem” we’re thinking of, we usually already have a rough solution in mind.
+When we founders go out to talk to users to discover whether they have "the problem" we're thinking of, we usually already have a rough solution in mind.
 A lot of wise entrepreneurs advise us not to, but trust me, we still do because we love coming up with solutions as humans.

-Since we already have this “solution” in mind, we should be evaluating whether this idea is worth pursuing before all the hard work of finding and talking to people.
+Since we already have this "solution" in mind, we should be evaluating whether this idea is worth pursuing before all the hard work of finding and talking to people.

 Why is this important?
 Because not every problem is worth solving.

-This was a tough lesson for me to share because it was one of those moments I couldn’t believe I actually made such a rookie mistake.
+This was a tough lesson for me to share because it was one of those moments I couldn't believe I actually made such a rookie mistake.
 So I want this to be a guiding principle for me and other founders to evaluate new startup ideas.

 ## The Story of Toasty